mcdemarco/the-new-kitchen-cookbook/vegetables/cauliflower.md

 2. Toss all ingredients in a large bowl.
 3. Spread in 1 layer in a shallow baking pan lined with parchment paper.
 4. Roast, stirring occasionally, for about half an hour or until golden brown.

+## Variants

+THis also works with Romanesco, a.k.a.
+Romanesco broccoli or Romanesque cauliflower (the one that looks like a fractal).
+Cut the roasting time down to 15--20 minutes.
+Alternate spicing: salt, pepper, garlic powder, and smoked paprika.